levino/selva_viva/src/content/frontPage/en/index.md

       image: /src/assets/DSC00971 copy.jpeg
       image_alt: Young tree in Viva la Selva's Nursery
 about_us:
-  title: Who We Are
+  title: About Us
-  paragraph: We're a dedicated team with a mission to preserve endangered or rare tree species in Darién, located in North Chocó, Colombia.
+  paragraph: We are a small but passionate team focused on protecting rare and endangered tree species in the Darién region, located in North Chocó, Colombia.
   link: about-us
   link_text: Meet the Team
 situation:
-  title: Critical State of Tropical Ecosystem
+  title: Tropical Ecosystems Under Threat
   paragraph: Darién, situated in the Caribbean region between Colombia and Panama, faces an ecological crisis.
 Uncontrolled deforestation is rapidly depleting the once-lush rainforests.
 Internationally endangered tree species have become exceedingly scarce, making seed collection a daunting task.
 The ecosystem is on the brink of collapse.
   image: /src/assets/balsamos-cortados_1.17.1.jpg
-  image_alt: Remnants of felled trees in the Darién rainforest
+  image_alt: Tree stumps left behind after logging in the Darién rainforest.
-  button: Learn More about Biodiversity Hotspots
+  button: More about Biodiversity Hotspots
   button_link: projects/the-farm/full-text#region-significance
 problem:
   title: Impact of Deforestation
   paragraph: >-
-    The most sought-after wood comes from rainforest giants and other large tree species, which are much more than CO2 storages.
-They provide habitat for an entire biotope, some for over 1000 other species.
-Their shade and deep roots protect springs and the natural flow of rivers, surface temperatures, and fertile soil layers: the basis for new shoots and thus also for the preservation of species - all species.
+    Highly prized woods are often harvested from the biggest trees in the rainforest.
+These trees do a lot more than just store carbon dioxide.
+They are homes to thousands of other living species.
+Their leaves provide shade that helps keep forest springs and rivers cool and flowing properly.
+The roots go deep, keeping the soil healthy and ready for new plants to grow.
+This helps all kinds of plant and animal species to survive and thrive.
   image: /src/assets/dsc01083-copy.jpeg
   image_alt: Two Tachuleos and a Bálsamo tree at Viva la Selva's farm
-  button: Explore Our Trees
+  button: Get to Know Our Trees
   button_link: trees
 solution:
-  title: "Our Approach: Discover, Plant, and Protect"
+  title: "We Scout, Plant, and Protect"
   paragraph: >-
     At Viva la Selva, endangered native species find sanctuary.
 We search for and rescue seeds and seedlings of declining species, planting them in a protected, biodiverse environment to ensure their survival in the native ecosystem.

     While not every planted seed becomes a tree, our successes yield a remarkable explosion of life and abundance!
   button: Visit Our Nursery
-  button_2: Plant and Preserve
+  button_2: Plant and Protect
   image: /src/assets/dsc01007-copy.jpeg
   image_alt: Seedlings in our nursery, including Bálsamo saplings
   button_link: projects/nursery